SamVerschueren/listr/readme.md

 ## Task object

-A special task object is being passed as second argument into the `task` function.
+A special task object is passed as second argument to the `task` function.
 This task object lets you change the title while running your task, you can skip it depending on some results or you can update the task's output.

 ```js
 const tasks = new Listr([